Divorce Mediation Attorney in DuPage and Cook County, Illinois

 What Is Divorce Mediation

-Divorce mediation is a voluntary process in which both spouses work together, with the help of a neutral mediator, to reach agreements on all the issues involved in ending a marriage.
-Instead of having a judge make decisions for you, mediation allows you to maintain control and shape the outcome in a way that fits your family’s needs.
+Divorce mediation is a voluntary process where both spouses work with a neutral mediator to reach agreements on issues in ending a marriage.
+Mediation lets you maintain control and shape the outcome instead of leaving decisions to a judge.
+This approach allows you to create solutions that fit your family’s needs.

 A divorce mediator does not take sides, give legal advice, or represent either party.
 Instead, the mediator’s role is to help both spouses identify concerns, exchange information, and negotiate fair solutions on topics such as property division, parenting arrangements, and financial support.